 Renting a bike in Wakayama

-It is quite easy to get around in Wakayama-City.
-I chose to rent a bike from Comfort City Hotel on my second day there (you can rent bikes for free at this hotel) so I could freely explore the streets at my own pace.
+It is quite easy to get around in Wakayama.
+I chose to rent a free bike from Comfort City Hotel on my second day there so I could explore the streets at my own pace.

-You can also rent bikes from Wakayama City Tourist Information at Wakayama Castle for 500¥/day for a regular bike (tax included).
+You can also rent bikes from Wakayama City Tourist Information at Wakayama Castle for 500¥ (US $4.5)/day for a regular bike (tax included).
 Another option is to rent it from Wakayama Station, at Wakachika Hiroba (Tourist Exchange Center) in front of the train station.
-The fee is 500¥/day for the regular bike, 700¥ for the sports-type bike and 1.000¥ for the electric bike.
+The fee is 500¥ (US $4.5) day for a regular bike, 700¥ (US $6.5) for a sports-type bike and 1,000¥ (US $9)for an electric bike.

-Even though I used a bike, I carefully took notes about other types of transport in the city so I can give you the right information for your trip.
+Even though I used a bike, I carefully took notes about other types of transport in the city so I could give you the right information for your trip.

 Buses in Wakayama

 Taking a bus in Wakayama is as easy as in the rest of Japan and there are many options for different areas in the city.
-One good place to take the buses is Wakayama train station, as most of the buses have a stop there or they even depart from there.
-I also suggest you take the free Wakayama Transit map (pictured above) from the Information Point at Wakayama Station.
+One good place to take the buses is Wakayama train station, as most of the buses have a stop there or even depart from there.
+I also suggest you grab a free Wakayama Transit map (pictured above) from the Information Point at Wakayama Station.
 It is very clear and easy to use!

-The buses are great, all of them are air-conditioned (this is great during summer when it is super hot!) and special buttons that you have to press when you want to get down.
-Don’t forget to press those red buttons, because otherwise, the bus won’t stop!
+The buses are great, all of them are air-conditioned (this is great during summer when it is super hot!) and have special buttons that you have to press when you want to get off.
+Don’t forget to press those red buttons, otherwise the bus won’t stop!

-Bus prices: Bus ride fares start from 210¥/person depending on your destination and they can go up to 520¥ (for Marina City, for example, which is farther away).
-I recommend you take the one-day bus pass if you are planning to use the bus multiple times a day.
-It is only 1.000¥ and you can use it for an entire day on all bus lines, no matter how many rides you take.
+Bus prices: Bus ride fares start from 210¥ (US $1.90)/person depending on your destination and they can go up to 520¥ (US $4.70) (for Marina City, for example, which is farther away).
+I recommend you purchase a one-day bus pass if you are planning to use the bus multiple times a day.
+It is only 1,000¥ (US $9) and you can use it for an entire day on all bus lines, no matter how many rides you take.

-Paying for the bus ride: In Japan, you have to pay for your ride before you get down of the bus, at the machine near the driver.
+Paying for the bus ride: In Japan, you have to pay for your ride at the machine near the driver before you get off the bus.
 The machine works only with coins, but it also has a special place where you can insert bigger bills and it will convert the bills to coins.
-Before you get down, the machine’s screen will show the amount of money you have to pay for your ride.
+Before you get off, the machine’s screen will show the amount of money you have to pay for your ride.

 Trains in Wakayama